 - Use a virtual private network set up for remote employee access.
 Only authorized devices can connect to the wireless Internet using LAN or wireless LAN authentication technology (Cisco's Wireless Security Suite).
 Install firewall intrusion detection software on all web connections and portals.
 Compiles secure wireless access connections and modems into DNS lists to prevent unauthorized connections from appearing.

 10. ADOPT data encryption Data encryption works by converting plain text information stored according to an encryption key into a new pattern called ciphertext.
 Only those with the key can decrypt the data, adding an additional layer of defense against data thieves.
 Data encryption is especially important to protect customer information.
 Not only is there a growing move towards tighter regulations on consumer PII, but businesses have a reputation for protecting sensitive data when it comes to protecting it, such as: Customer financial information such as credit cards, debit cards, and bank accounts

 - Financial report

 11. Establish a formal accident recovery plan As a final security measure, enterprises must plan within and between departments in the event of major cybersecurity incidents.
-This is called an incident response and recovery plan, and it sharply demonstrates the stability of the business' overall IT infrastructure management and the ability to sustain an incident.
+This is called an incident response and recovery plan, and it sharply demonstrates the stability of the business' overall IT infrastructure Security and management and the ability to sustain an incident.
 Response and recovery plans must be fully integrated between systems.
 Your best bet is an ongoing planning audit, complemented by frequent vulnerability testing to identify system backdoors and weaknesses far ahead of outsiders.